theADAMJR/acrd.app/README.md

-# Accord - Discord clone with the essential features.
+# Accord - Like Discord but cooler.

 > Built with React TS, Redux, and Node.js.